fabiooshiro/plastic-criteria/README.md

 ## How to Contribute

-create an account in c9 and open https://ide.c9.io/fabiooshiro/plastic-criteria
+Edit online!
+https://ide.c9.io/fabiooshiro/plastic-criteria

-or clone
+or clone in your machine

 write a test in CriteriaDocTests.groovy run ```./wgrails test-app```